The Energy Bills Discount Scheme closed on 31 March 2024.

 Do I need to apply for the Energy Bills Discount Scheme?

 You don’t need to apply, the EBDS will be automatically applied to eligible accounts.
 Only eligible ETII customers will have to apply for the higher level of support.
 Further details on how this will work and how to apply have been published by the government on their website.
-The government's online portal for applications from ETII and heat supplier customers is now open.
 The deadline to apply for ETII support is 25 July 2023.

 Beware of scams, if you receive a message and are unsure if it's genuine please visit our staying safe online page.

-If you cannot apply online, contact the EBDS customer support team:
+If you need support, contact the EBDS customer support team:

 Email: support@ebds.beis.gov.uk.